cms-tau-pog/TauFW/docs/CMSDAS2020/preselection.md

 Then, after occasional baby-sitting and resubmission of jobs, you should have all of them processed at some point.
 Congragulations! :)

 Let us use these preselected NanoAOD samples for further processing to create flat n-tuples, as will be explained in the [next section](flat_n-tuples.md).

+### Group task - extension with the e&mu; final state

+For those of you, how are interested in setting up a completely new final state, the e&mu; final state is a good candidate to be used in the Z&rarr;&tau;&tau; cross-section measurement, combining it with the &mu;&tauM<sub>h</sub> final state.
+You would need to perform similar steps as for &mu;&tauM<sub>h</sub>, but adapted to a selection of a pair of a muon and an electron.